hyprwm/hyprland-wiki/content/configuring/core/binds/gestures.md

 #### Lua function

-The lua function can be named or a lambda.
+The Lua function can be named or a lambda.

 An example of a lambda:
 ```lua